-Globally, the European region held the largest share in the point-of-care ultrasound devices market in 2019.
-Some of the major factors driving the growth of the European point-of-care ultrasound devices market are the high prevalence of chronic diseases, increasing healthcare expenditure, and advancements in technology.
-According to the World Health Organization (WHO), cancer is the second most important cause of death and morbidity in Europe, with approximately 1.9 million deaths each year.
-Thus, the need for providing advanced and cost-effective diagnostic solutions is expected to increase the demand for PoCUS devices in Europe.
+Globally, the European region held the largest share in the PoCUS devices market in 2020.
+Some of the major factors driving the growth of the European market are the high prevalence of chronic diseases, increasing healthcare expenditure, and advancements in technology.
+According to the International Diabetes Federation (IDF), 59 million people aged 20–79 years in Europe had diabetes in 2019, and this number is expected to reach 68 million by 2045.
+Thus, the need for advanced and cost-effective diagnostic solutions is expected to increase the demand for PoCUS devices in Europe.

 Some of the major players operating in the point-of-care ultrasound devices market are Esaote S.p.A, Mindray Bio-Medical Electronics Co.
-Ltd., Analogic Corporation, Siemens AG, Fujifilm Holdings Corporation, Samsung Electronics Co.
-Ltd., Koninklijke Philips N.V., and Hitachi Ltd.
+Ltd., Analogic Corporation, General Electric Company, Siemens AG, Fujifilm Holdings Corporation, Samsung Electronics Co.
+Ltd., Koninklijke Philips N.V., Canon Inc., and B. Braun Melsungen AG.